 When it's time to grab a bite, there are great options right in Boiling Springs.
 You can also travel to nearby Carlisle for flavors from around the world, or head to Wormleysburg for dinner along the Susquehanna River.

-Plan to stay for the weekend and spend the night at the newly renovated and reopened Allenberry Resort.
+If you are staying for the weekend, spend the night at the newly renovated Allenberry Resort.